Apoc70/Export-MessageQueue/README.md

 # Export-MessageQueue.ps1

 Export messages from a transport queue to file system for manual replay

+## NOTE

+This repository is archived.
+You can find future versions of the script in this new [repository](https://github.com/Apoc70/PowerShell-Scripts).

 ## Description